lrisch-l/serverest-api/README.md

 <details><summary>🔧 Click to expand CI/CD details</summary>
 This project uses GitHub Actions to run Cypress tests on every push and pull request to main.
 Failed tests automatically upload screenshots and videos as artifacts for debugging.
-Reports are generated using Mochawesome and stored in /html.
+Reports are generated using Mochawesome and stored in /cypress/reports.
+📦 All artifacts are downloadable from the [Actions tab](https://github.com/lrisch-l/serverest-api/actions).
 </details>

 ## 📜 Endpoint Documentation